ayazurrehman/Vehicle-Detection-Project/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
+I recorded the positions of positive detections in each frame of the video and stored it in the variable `boxes`. `boxes` is used as a global variable and stores positive detections from previous 105 frames.
+When the frames are fed to the pipeline for processing, `boxes` is initialized with dummy values `((0, 0), (0, 0))` so that the size of the list is equal to the number of previous video frames that is to be considered while identifying vehicles in a frame.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-The above images represent the same.
+As per suggestion from the last review, I have increased the number of previous video frames that account for the prediction of vehicles in any video frame and increased the threshold.

+I have also increased the number of scales used so as to have different window sizes.